kartheekyakkala/RAG-using-llamaindex/README.md

 Note: I have used LLmaIndex documentation to develop code, so some of the code has been used from the documentation.
 Below is the link to LLamaindex docs. https://gpt-index.readthedocs.io/en/stable/

+Place your docs in main.py and run the file to converse with the bot.